 Authors Professor David J. Woodard and South Carolina Senator Jim DeMint have written a crackling indictment of the deliberate silencing tactics employed by leftist foot soldier and corporation alike.

-Making their distinction between the secularists and traditionalists, they stigmatize the left-leaning bias and the popular assertions of our day on such issues as divorce, abortion, pornography, gay marriage and more.
+Making their distinction between the secularists and traditionalists, they stigmatize the left-leaning bias and the popular assertions of our day on such issues as divorce, abortion, sexuality, gay marriage and more.

 This book is a fiery call to action for conservatives to turn the tide on the fight for free speech before it is too late, if it isn’t already.